ocaml/dune/doc/project-layout-specification.rst

 The next sections describe the format of Jbuilder metadata files.

 Note that the Jbuilder metadata format is versioned in order to ensure forward compatibility.
-Jane Street packages use a special ``jane_street`` version which correspond to a rolling and unstable version that follows the internal Jane Street development.
-You shouldn't use this in your project, it is only intended to make the publication of Jane Street packages easier.

-Except for the special ``jane_street`` version, there is currently only one version available, but to be future proof, you should still specify it in your ``jbuild`` files.
+There is currently only one version available, but to be future proof, you should still specify it in your ``jbuild`` files.
 If no version is specified, the latest one will be used.

 Metadata format
 ===============